adeministratorTr/react-redux-boilerplate/README.md

 npm run start
 ```

-Then you should see some funny jokes from Chuck Norris
+Then you should see some funny jokes from Chuck Norris.

 ## Issues

 ### Module can not found 'react'

-If you this error, please see Dan's [solution](https://github.com/facebook/create-react-app/issues/2534#issuecomment-308533496).
+If you got this error, please see Dan's [solution](https://github.com/facebook/create-react-app/issues/2534#issuecomment-308533496).